Moscow targeted by ‘30 drones’ as Ukraine war reaches Russia’s capital

 Where did the strikes attacks take place?

-Residents in Moscow - about 530km from the northwestern border of Ukraine - reported hearing explosions around 6:24am and 6:58 local time.
+Residents in Moscow - which is about 530km from the most northwesterly point in Ukraine, beyond the city of Sumy - reported hearing explosions around 6:24am and 6:58 local time.

 Some filmed a drone being shot down and a plume of smoke rising over the Moscow skyline.